Jack Crawford (sailor): Legacy

-Towards the end of the nineteenth century interest in the 'Hero of Camperdown' was renewed, in part through the success of the popular play "Jack Crawford the Hero of Camperdown" by Sunderland-based playwright James Roland MacLaren, which went on tour during the 1880s.
+Towards the end of the nineteenth century interest in the 'Hero of Camperdown' was renewed, in part through the success of the popular play "Jack Crawford the Hero of Camperdown" by Sunderland-based playwright James Roland MacLaren, which went on tour from 1879.
 This resulted in the erection of a headstone in Holy Trinity, Sunderland churchyard in 1888.
-Two years later public donations led to a monument being erected in Mowbray Park, opposite what is now Sunderland Civic Centre.
+Two years later public donations led to a monument being erected in Mowbray Park, opposite the former Sunderland Civic Centre.

 A pub in Monkwearmouth was named the Jack Crawford and sported a carved figure of him on the side of the building.
 This is referred to in the North-Country Lore and Legend magazine for April 1887 (page 91).
 After the pub was destroyed during World War II, the figure was removed.
 In 1987 it was loaned to Sunderland Museum and put on display in the local history gallery but has been returned to the owner.
 The Museum holds Jack Crawford in high regard.
 There was an exhibition about him on the bicentenary of the Battle of Camperdown and there was a display about him in SeaBritain Year (2005).
 One of the Learning Rooms is named after him and there are several pieces of nineteenth-century Jack Crawford commemorative pottery on display in the Pottery Gallery.
 The silver medal that was presented to him by the Town following the battle in 1797, and given to the Museum by the Earl of Camperdown in 1880, is proudly on display in the Sunderland Heroes section of the Museum Street near the entrance of this award-winning Museum.

 Doubt has been raised about Crawford's heroics.
 Possible evidence that Crawford was not a volunteer, that he was forced to climb the mast, or that he was drunk is debated.
 One book, written by the American Sheri Holman, attracted criticism from the city's Mayor.
-However, local historian William Corder had already made the criticism in the 1890s; Corder thought little of Crawford.
+However, local historian Watson Corder had already made the criticism in the 1890s; Corder thought little of Crawford.
 He claimed that it was reported by reliable witnesses that Crawford was "drunk, acted without orders, and should have been court-martialled".
 Furthermore, Corder dismissed as a "deplorable monument" what others called the "fine headstone" of 1888.

 A folk song about and entitled Jack Crawford – written by Johnny Handle, the Tyneside singer and former member of the High Level Ranters – is frequently on British folk singer, Bob Fox's, set list.